Thinning Apple Fruit

 Apple trees typically produce more flowers and fruit than are needed to produce a full crop of marketable fruit.
 Many of the excess fruitlets will drop shortly after petal fall, or later, during June drop.
 In a good crop year, the remaining crop load will still be too large for individual fruit to develop marketable size.
 Additionally, heavy crop loads inhibit the ability of trees to develop blossom buds for the following year, resulting in biennial bearing.
 Thinning the crop will maximize fruit size and quality and allow for adequate flower bud initiation for the following year.

 Fruit size is determined by the total cell number per fruit.
 In apples, cell division ceases by about 30 days after full bloom.
 Therefore, final fruit size is influenced greatly within the first month after bloom.
 Likewise, initiation of apple flower buds for the subsequent year’s crop also occurs within the first month after bloom.
 To optimize both fruit size and return bloom, excess fruit must be removed during this period.
 Chemical thinning preferentially removes small, weak fruit.

 The following questions will help you evaluate whether your crop needs to be thinned.
 Remember, it’s better to be conservative when applying thinning materials.
 It’s possible to take more fruit off but not to put fruit back on.

-- Are there too many apples on the tree?
+- Does the tree have too many apples?
 If fruit clusters are within 6-8 inches of each other and if there are more than two fruitlets developing in each cluster, there are too many apples on the tree.